 \section{Concluding remarks}

-In this paper, we have investigated a more general tractable quadratic exponential sum.
-We have studied the periodic, quadratic, multivariate half Gauss sum, and have given an efficient algorithm to evaluate these incomplete Gauss sums.
-We have also shown that without the periodic or quadratic condition, these exponential sums become intractable, under plausible complexity assumptions.
+In this paper, we found a larger (compared to previous results) class of quadratic exponential sums whose evaluation we proved to be tractable.
+In particular, we studied the periodic, quadratic, multivariate half Gauss sums, and gave an efficient algorithm to evaluate these incomplete Gauss sums.
+We showed that without either the periodicity or quadraticity condition, these exponential sums become intractable under plausible complexity assumptions.
 These results demonstrate the importance of a periodicity condition, which has not been explored in previous works.
-Moreover, we show that these tractable exponential sums can be used to express the amplitudes of qudit Clifford circuits, thereby providing an alternative proof of Gottesman-Knill theorem for qudit Clifford circuits.
-Furthermore, we have also provided a tractable affine signature in arbitrary dimensions in the Holant framework.
+Moreover, we show that these tractable exponential sums can be used to express the amplitudes of qudit Clifford circuits, thereby providing an alternative proof of the Gottesman-Knill theorem for qudit Clifford circuits.
+Last but not least, we provided a tractable affine signature in arbitrary dimensions in the Holant framework.